spinnaker/governance/rfc/website-revamp.md

   - Docs PRs would not be pushed to a previous release branch unless a code patch was cherry picked to a previous branch.
 In that case, the Docs PR would be pushed to master and cherry picked to the previous branch.

 * Page-level table of contents that is always visible.
 This provides context and makes navigation within a page easier.
 See [Istio docs](https://istio.io/docs/concepts/what-is-istio/) for an example.

+### Analytics Improvements

+* Event tracking in Spinnaker.io analytics using Google Tag Manager.
+This allows maintainers to gather data on link click and form submission events, for user activity monitoring and analysis.
+* New Google Analytics property configuration to align with the CDF's strategy of consolidating metrics data collection across project web properties.

 ## Drawbacks
 Will cost money, and cost needs to be negotiated amongst stakeholders.